Jhonatan-de-Souza/Django-todo-list-app/readme.md

 # Functionalities
 * Create/List/Edit/Delete Todos

-# How to Run
+# How to use app
-1. Download project
-2. Install requirements from requirements.txt
-3. `cd todo_app`
-4. `python manage.py runserver`
+- Open the app here: link